 What if, when my cell phone rings, I can vocally coach Google to respond to the phone and then turn on the speakers so I will be able to keep doing what I am doing uninterrupted?

-There may be an enormous quantity that Google’s voice moves can do, like the name a trade you search out with the aid of name — so long as there may be only one occasion of the retailer near you.
-Otherwise, the search assistant may just exist you with an inventory of picks that you won’t be able to narrow down unless you have the capacity to free a hand.
+There may be an enormous quantity that Google’s voice moves can do, like the name of a trade you search for with the aid of a name — so long as there is only one instance of the retailer near you.
+Otherwise, the search assistant may just present you with an inventory of picks that you won’t be able to narrow down unless you can free a hand.

 - iPad Mini Retina due Nov.
 12, says a note on internal Apple tool